digaodev/react-expensify/README.md

 * because the project was created using `create-react-app`, there are a few caveats to consider when using `.env`.
 You can read about it [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)

+* enable the Google sign-in provider in the `Sign-in method` tab in `Authentication` on the firebase console.

 * you can add an extra layer of security and data validation to your database.
 If you do this to your test database you will break the test suite.
-For your development web app database, add these lines to your database `rules` tab on the firebase console:
+For your development web app database, add these lines to your database `Rules` tab in `Database` on the firebase console:

 ```json
 {